 Early term for a creeler.

-A creel is a bobbin of thread used either for warp or weft.
+A creel (short for cop reel) is a bobbin of thread used either for warp or weft.
 If used for warp it went on to the Beamer, if for the weft it went straight to the weaving shed.
 Also known as a Quill.
 A Creeler winds thread onto these bobbins.

 In spinning, a creeler replaces the roving being fed to the spindles as the supply runs out.